Damaniel/dos_games/README.md

 * DAMANOID: An in-progress brick breaker clone that uses the CGA 160x100 16-color mode
 * MOVEIT: Move-it, Man! - An in-progress Sokoban clone that uses the CGA 160x100 16-color mode

-All of these games and utilities are public domain.
+LOCGAED, YATC and DAMANOID are public domain.
+MOVEIT is licensed under the 3-clause BSD license.